HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 The public was invited to comment on the proposed Track Report and Scoping Document.
 On June 19, 2007, CNSC announced its decision to recommend that the environmental assessment be continued as a comprehensive study.
 CNSC also approved the project-specific EA Guidelines.

-> Download Record of Proceedings, Including Reasons for Decision, June 11, 2007 external link (PDF)
+> Download Record of Proceedings, Including Reasons for Decision, June 11, 2007 (PDF)

 Public comment invited on the Draft Project-Specific Guidelines and Scoping Document for the proposed Midwest uranium mine development project